-Removes (undefines) a name previously created with #define.
+As its name implies, the #undef directive removes (undefines) a name previously created with #define.

 The #undef directive removes the current definition of identifier.
 Consequently, subsequent occurrences of identifier are ignored by the preprocessor.
 To remove a macro definition using #undef, give only the macro identifier ; do not give a parameter list.

 You can also apply the #undef directive to an identifier that has no previous definition.
 This ensures that the identifier is undefined.
 Macro replacement is not performed within #undef statements.

 The #undef directive is typically paired with a #define directive to create a region in a source program in which an identifier has a special meaning.
 For example, a specific function of the source program can use manifest constants to define environment-specific values that do not affect the rest of the program.
 The #undef directive also works with the #if directive to control conditional compilation of the source program.
 See The #if, #elif, #else, and #endif Directives for more information.